A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 The vector bundle \(\qfunc{T^2}\) is closely related to the line bundle \(\csfunc{T^2}\) and this behaviour makes it natural to interpret \(\qinv{}\) as a quantization of \(\csfunc{}\).

 There are other, more concrete reasons for this interpretation.
-For example, in practice one computes \(\csfunc{K; \rho, \mathfrak{s}}\) by ideally triangulating \(S^{3} \setminus K\), assigning a \defemph{flattening} \cite{Neumann2004} to each tetrahedron, and adding up the values of lifted dilogarithms on these flattenings.
-The flattening is determined by the geometric data \(\rho\), but also involves some extra arbitrary choices of boundary condition; one can show that when these are made coherently the answer depends only on \(\mathfrak{s}\) and not the rest of the flattening data.

-\(\qinv{K, \rho, \mathfrak{s}}\) is computed in an entirely analogous way, but instead of assigning a single complex number to each tetrahedron one assigns a \emph{tensor} defined in terms of a \emph{quantum} dilogarithm.
-These similarly depend on a choice of flattening, but again one can show that these choices cancel out and the final answer depends only on the log-decoration \(\mathfrak{s}\).
-The combinatorics of these boundary conditions are exactly analogous to the classical case.
+In order to compute \(\csfunc{K; \rho, \mu}\) in practice one cuts \(\extr{K}\) into pieces (say, via an ideal triangulation) and computes the Chern-Simons invariant of each piece.
+The invariants of the pieces depend on additional choices of local data that have to be made coherently, for example a choice of \defemph{flattening} \cite{Neumann2004} of the triangulation.
+These flattenings can be viewed in terms of explicit boundary conditions for flat connections on the tetrahedra \cite{Marche2012}.
+In \cref{sec:The Chern-Simons invariant of a tangle} we describe a more convenient way to do this for octahedral decompositions. \(\qinv{K, \rho, \mu}\) is defined using pieces depending on local boundary conditions directly analogous to those for \(\csfunc{}\).
+Where \(\csfunc{}\) uses classical dilogarithms \(\qinv{}\) uses quantum dilogarithms.

-The previous discussion gives algebraic, formal reasons to view \(\qfunc{}\) as a quantization of \(\csfunc{}\).
-A more physical version of this statement is that \(\qfunc{}\) is a mathematical realization of quantum Chern-Simons theory with complex gauge group \(\slg\).
-We do not claim to show this here, but instead view our results as a precise conjecture about the properties of such a quantization.
-For example, our description of \(\qfunc{T^2}\) closely resembles known results for the state space of the torus under geometric quantization of complex Chern-Simons theory \cite{Andersen2016}.
-We discuss this in more detail in \cref{sec:CS discussion}.
+These are algebraic, formal reasons to view \(\qfunc{}\) as a quantization of \(\csfunc{}\).
+A more physical claim is that \(\qfunc{}\) is a mathematical realization of quantum Chern-Simons theory with complex gauge group \(\slg\).
+We do not show this here, but we view our results as a precise conjecture about the properties of such a quantization.
+In this direction we note that the state space of the torus under geometric quantization of complex Chern-Simons theory \cite{Andersen2016} involves spaces of quasi-periodic functions.
+This observation inspired our description of \(\csfunc{}\) and \(\qfunc{}\) in terms of spaces of such functions.
 It would be interesting to study this geometric quantization in more detail for knot complements and compare the results to \(\qfunc{}\).